iTwin/itwin-cli/docs/itwin101.md

 - **📈 Sensor Data**: Live IoT data reflecting asset performance, environmental conditions, and more.
 - **📂 External Repositories**: Additional cloud data sources that enrich the digital twin's context.

-What makes a digital twin powerful is the way these sources come together in the cloud to form a *living* version of an asset—one that is not only visual but also interactive and analyzable.
+What makes a digital twin powerful is the way these sources come together in the cloud to form a *living* version of an asset — one that is not only visual but also interactive and analyzable.

 ---